Green by design

 Two areas raised particular challenges in the landscape.
 The first was a striking flight of gently shelving, richly-planted green ‘steps’.
 With a southerly aspect and a shallow depth of soil, it’s a design that could have required regular irrigation.
 Our solution was smarter and more sustainable - a bespoke system of capillary matting to soak up rainwater, ensuring the viability of the planting without the need for watering.

 With precious archeology buried beneath the surface, our second focus was to find an innovative method to plant new trees - while also protecting the site’s hidden heritage.
 Our bespoke tree trench was the answer - an intelligent design that protects the archaeology, supports the healthy establishment of the trees, while also future-proofing the new paving.

-Following this we were commissioned independently by the Tower of London to design a small garden space adjacent to the Tower Moat.
-We rejuvenated previous ornamental plantings, replacing them with an indigenous scheme of low shrubs and native herbaceous plants.
+Following our work with Stanton Williams, we were commissioned independently by the Tower to design a small garden space adjacent to the Moat.
+We rejuvenated the previous ornamental planting with an indigenous scheme of low shrubs and feathery native herbaceous plants.

 All are understated interventions which add up to a gentle and intelligent greening that subtly enhances the visitor experience.

 “We don’t believe in making grand gestures unless the landscape dictates it.
 Subtlety and restraint can be powerful design tools – when applied right.”